 Protect Yourself from COVID-19

-As there is currently no vaccine to prevent COVID-19, the best way to stay safe is to avoid exposure to the virus.
+Until you have been fully vaccinated against COVID-19, the best way to stay safe is to avoid exposure to the virus.
 That means:

 - Avoid close contact with those who are sick.